 A revolutionary idea which has transformed the way in which we can now recognise the plants around us.
 Plant identification apps are a popular trend for gardeners who have questions about unknown plants in their gardens.
+These are plants which can be grown in your garden – either in garden beds or in a greenhouse if you wish for them to be provided with heat regulation and weather protection.

 This plant identification app can instantly identify over 20,000 plants!
 Plus, it will give you accurate and detailed information about them.
 All you need to do is snap a photo of the plant you are interested in finding out about, tap ‘submit’, and Garden Answers will work its magic.